nescode/hellodjango/python_basics.md

 ```

 ## Comments in python
 Make a habbit of writing comments for the code you written.
-This will help others and propbably you also to understand what you wrote.
+This will help others and propbably for you also to understand what you wrote.
 Now, we will see a sample program and output with comments.

 ```
 # My hello world program